-- Pursuant to the Automobile Information Disclosure Act, 15 U.S.C. §§ 4.
-1231-33, which took effect in January 1959, companies like FCA are required to place a label-often referred to as a "Monroney Sticker"-on the window of each new vehicle before making it available for sale.
-Congressional records from hearings leading up to the passage of the AIDA make plain the purpose of the legislation, describing it as "[a] bill to require the full and fair disclosure of certain information in connection with the distribution of new automobiles in commerce, and for other purposes."
-Destination Charge Hr'g at 3.
-The Monroney Sticker lists, among other things, a destination charge, which Senator Monroney described as the "plain honest-to-goodness figure" that reflects the cost of delivering the vehicle to a dealership for sale.
-104 Cong.
-Rec.
-8700 (1958).
-In the midst of congressional scrutiny into phantom freight, Ford and Chrysler publicly announced they were giving up the practice. - 5.
+- 3. Thanks to congressional intervention, the practice of charging phantom freight came to a halt by the late 1950s.
+Pursuant to the Automobile Information Disclosure Act, 15 U.S.C. §§ 1231-33, which took effect in January 1959, companies like FCA are required to place a label-often referred to as a "Monroney Sticker"-on the window of each new vehicle before making it available for sale.
+The Monroney Sticker lists, among other things, a destination charge, which one Congressman described as the "plain honest-to-goodness figure" that reflects the cost of delivering the vehicle to a dealership for sale.
+In the midst of congressional scrutiny into phantom freight, Ford and Chrysler publicly announced they were giving up the practice. - 4.
 In recent years, however, a variety of market realities have emboldened FCA (and perhaps others) to return to the practice of charging phantom freight in connection with new vehicle sales.
 So-called "destination charges" on FCA vehicles have skyrocketed in recent years in a manner untethered to any actual costs incurred.
 In a 2021 article, Consumer Reports explained that "Destination fees rose an average of 90 percent on Chrysler, Dodge and Jeep vehicles; 74 percent on Ram trucks since 2011; and 114% on Fiats since 2012."
 The article goes on to quote Dan Bedore, an independent consultant with decades of executive experience at multiple car manufacturers, who succinctly stated: "It does not take a mathematician to understand the value of a \$100 increase to a company that sells 2 million units a year."
 In reality, FCA is charging hundreds of dollars more per vehicle for delivery than its competitors.